 CBD vs THC for Pain: Picking the Perfect Combination

-There are a few things to keep in mind when picking out the perfect strain for your specific needs:
+There are a few things to keep in mind when picking a cannabinoid for your specific needs:

 - CBD oil improves mood, which can be of benefit to those suffering from long-term chronic pain.

-- Extremely aromatic strains of cannabis contain high levels of terpenes.
+- Aromatic strains of cannabis contain high levels of terpenes.
 Like the combination of THC and CBD, terpenes also have shown to be effective pain relievers.